By Zac Baker, for AZPM

 The city of Tucson plans to fix more bad roads than originally scheduled as existing projects finish up more quickly and for less money than anticipated.

-Michael Graham, the Department of Transportation spokesman, said that proposed improvements should be complete sometime next year, leaving two years and $40 million dollars available for additional repaving.
+Michael Graham, the Department of Transportation spokesman, said that proposed improvements should be complete sometime next year, leaving two years and $40 million available for additional repaving.

 “We’ve had a favorable bidding environment,” Graham said.
 “We’ve seen some lower petroleum prices, and we were conservative in our estimates prior to the election, so we do have excess capacity in the program.”